To Strengthen European Competitiveness by Promoting Research Development & Innovation across the Electronic Components and Systems Value Chain.

 ECS constitute a value chain from base technology supply to end-user applications.
 In Europe, large enterprises, small- and medium-sized enterprises, and research and technology organisations co-operate along this value chain, and engage with regional, national and European public authorities in addressing societal challenges.

 Collectively, the European ECS value chain is approaching a worldwide revenue of 1 trillion euros.
 In the value chain, the economic footprint increases steeply when moving closer to end-user applications, while the relative R&D&I investment is typically highest at the technology supply side.

 Many companies across the world are competing vigorously in many of the existing and emerging markets.
 To keep Europe ahead in global markets, a solid understanding of the rapidly changing needs is essential.
 Such needs create opportunities that increasingly require intense cooperation along the value chain.

-Co-operative R&D&I projects in public-private partnership offer the pre-competitive environment to create confidence, maintain an ecosystem and build the alliances necessary to take advantage of these opportunities.
-The 2021 Electronic Components and Systems Strategic Research and Innovation Agenda (ECS-SRIA) jointly issued by the three industry associations AENEAS, ARTEMIS-IA and EPoSS provides continuous guidance to such R&D&I projects and partnerships throughout the Electronic Components and systems ecosystem.
+Co-operative RD&I projects in public-private partnership offer the pre-competitive environment to create confidence, maintain an ecosystem and build the alliances necessary to take advantage of these opportunities.
+The Electronic Components and Systems Strategic Research and Innovation Agenda (ECS-SRIA) jointly issued by the three industry associations AENEAS, Inside and EPoSS provides continuous guidance to such RD&I projects and partnerships throughout the Electronic Components and systems ecosystem.